 Born in Miami, FL Jessica Muñiz-Collado is a music consultant, composer/producer, percussionist and Assistant Professor of Music Business at the University of North Texas.
-Jessica founded NIZCO MUSIC because she believes that career in music is achievable and does not want to see any more musicians give up on their artistic visions.
+Jessica founded NIZCO MUSIC because she believes that a career in music is achievable and does not want to see any more musicians give up on their artistic visions.
 Jessica offers services in music career and business planning, education planning, technology training, artist development, and music curriculum development.
 She has presented numerous times at the National Association of Music Merchants (NAMM) /GenNext conference in Anaheim, California, The Association of Popular Music Education (APME) conference, and was a guest speaker at the international music conference LeRock & L'Amour held at the Universite Paul-Valery in Montpellier, France.
 She also presented at the 2019 National Association for College Admission Counseling’s (NACAC) Performing Arts Fair where she spoke on leadership careers through the arts.
 In addition to speaking on music income opportunities at various colleges/universities, Jessica is a Voting Member for The Recording Academy, a NAMM/College Music Society Fellow grant recipient, and has spoken at numerous multimedia and leadership conferences.
-Jessica serves on both the Music Business Association and the Recording Academy (TX Chapter) education committees.
+Jessica serves on the Music Business Association and the Recording Academy (TX Chapter) education committees, in addition to the music industry committee for the College Music Society.
 She also served as a music technology judge for the 2020, 2021, and 2022 Hit Like A Girl-Beats By Girlz International Beatmaking Contest.

 SCORING FOR MEDIA & PRODUCTION